laurentiuspurba/docs/aws/iam.md

 ## Terms
 * Users - End users
-* Group - A collection of users
+* Groups - A collection of users
 * Roles - A way to communicate between resources, ie. EC2 with S3
 * Policies - Set of document that defines permission (It sits on top of the 3 above)